-How Lean Thinking Can Make Your Shop More Profitable & Efficient
+How Lean Thinking Can Make Your Truck Shop More Profitable & Efficient

 At its core, Lean Thinking is a set of simple business principles, which are highly effective at maximizing profits while minimizing waste.
 Put simply, Lean principles are about running your business more efficiently and providing better service for your customers, all while using fewer resources.
 The end result is a win/win; for your company, your employees, and your customers.

 Lean Thinking came out of the manufacturing industry, after a series of studies on the phenomenal success of the Toyota manufacturing company.
 At one time, Toyota was a bankrupt Japanese automaker, but a group of visionary leaders in the company decided to move in a new direction.
 The outcome was an unprecedented expansion for Toyota.

 As the company grew, economists and business experts were puzzled.
 Not only was Toyota capturing new markets, but it was doing so with much lower costs than other companies in the industry.
 And, even more puzzling, it was succeeding without following the usual practices of business management.
 These visionary practices make up the principles of Lean Thinking today, and have helped thousands of companies reach a new level of efficiency and profitability.

 So, how can Lean Thinking help your shop become more profitable and efficient?
 It starts with your thinking, and small changes to the workflow of your business, which have a major impact on your bottom line.
 To help you get started, we have broken down some Lean Thinking ideas, dividing them into stages.
 Start with the basics.
 Once you’ve mastered the basics, move on to the more advanced steps, and watch your profits grow.